-If we approach Social Networking, and what we are doing in these spaces, as completely dependent on others, always searching for ways to interact, to help, to serve, to educate, to mentor and to bring others along, then we are beginning to see its true potential.
+If we approach social networking, and what we are doing in these spaces, as completely dependent on others, always searching for ways to:

-I’d have to say Social Networking has everything to do with the definition of Social.
-Therefore, lets make it our passion to use these tools in the way they are intended, thinking about the social aspect of them, and constantly finding ways to interact with, and help, others.
+I’d have to say social networking has everything to do with the definition of social.
+Therefore, let’s make it our mission to use these tools in the way they are intended, thinking about the social aspect of them, and constantly finding ways to interact with, and help, others.

-Isn’t that marketing that is more fulfilling than what we had in the past?
+Isn’t this type of networking more fulfilling than what some have exhibited in the past?

-Social Media takes more than one person to work.
+Social media and social networking take more than one person to work.

 You need to put the social in social media.